n-x-7/n-x-7.github.io/README.md

-Website was built using Hugo.
+The blog was built using Hugo.

 Theme: hello-friend-ng